easyt0re/Research_ADAMS_Sim/README.md

 there was an offset between the point "TCP" in math model and ADAMS model, choose one (due to universal joint instead of ball joint)

+(20170923) kinda solved this by using a F/T transformation formula. have to keep looking

-put the new ADAMS block into the Simulink assembly and test
+~~put the new ADAMS block into the Simulink assembly and test~~

+(20170923) it's working now. see related log.

 ## 20170916
 ### reopened *drive_with_force.bin* but made no changes